Inbibo/adonisfx_docs/docs/licensing.md

 Activating floating licenses only requires the activation of the licensing server which will be the one in charge of handling and balancing the leases.
 In some cases this activation must happen without the access to the internet.
 To be able to activate AdonisFX using floating licensing without relying on internet access an *Activation Request* and a *Activation Response* have to be generated.

-The steps to activate the floating licensing server online are the following:
+The steps to activate the floating licensing server offline are the following:

   1. Open a terminal in the folder where the `turbofloatserver` is located.
-  2. Run the following command to generate the activation request: `./turbofloatserver -a="YOUR-PRODUCT-KEY" -areq="<PATH>/ActivationRequest.xml"`
+  2. Run the following command to generate the activation request:
+  `./turbofloatserver -a="YOUR-PRODUCT-KEY" -areq="<PATH>/ActivationRequest.xml"`
       - An `ActivationRequest.xml` will be stored on disk if the activation process succeeded.
   3. Send the request file to **adnsupport@inbibo.co.uk** providing enough information to backtrack the source of the activation request.
   4. In a maximum of 24h an `ActivationResponse.xml` will be returned to the source e-mail address.
-  5. Run the following command to obtain the data from the activation response and activate the server: `./turbofloatserver -a -aresp="<PATH>/ActivationResponse.xml"`
+  5. Run the following command to obtain the data from the activation response and activate the server:
+  `./turbofloatserver -a -aresp="<PATH>/ActivationResponse.xml"`
   6. The server is now ready and can be run with the commands explained in the [Run](/licensing.md#run) section.

 > [!NOTE]